irinabassett/EmployeeRoster/README.md

 - Enum EvalScore is also not currently utilized but will be used at performance reviews.

 ## Instructions
+- Open EmployeeRoster.sln file in Visual Studio and click Run.
 - If styles are not working in the browser reload with F5, Ctrl+r, or Command+r.
 It did the trick for me. :-)